allthingsclowd/K5_Angular_2_Example_Login/README.md

 # Installation

+## Update 23/3/17 - Resolved by using a simple nodejs proxy service - see npm cors-anywhere module

  - Install NodeJS (> v4) and NPM (> v3) from https://nodejs.org/en/download/, you can check the versions you have installed by running node -v and npm -v from the command line.
  - git clone https://github.com/allthingsclowd/K5_Angular_2_Example_Login
  - cd K5_Angular_2_Example_Login